If you're new here, you may want to subscribe to the Art Therapy Blog feed or by entering your email address on the right. Thanks for visiting!

-Art is often looked at as one of the most “inaccessible” forms of communication, but why should it be?
+Art is often seen as one of the most inaccessible forms of communication, but why should it be?
 We are all capable of creating something in life.
-That “something” doesn’t have to be the Mona Lisa, it just has to be personal.
-It could be the most hideous piece of artwork in the world, but if you get something valuable from creating it, then that is what makes it beautiful.
+That something doesn’t have to be the Mona Lisa, it just has to be personal.
+It could be the most hideous piece of artwork in the world, but if you or anyone else receives value from your creativity, then that is what makes it beautiful.

 Otherwise, feel free to use any of the ideas and activities shared here.
-If you enjoyed or got anything from any of the activities or ideas here, I’d love it if you shared your thoughts in the comments.
-I hope you enjoy and find some use of the resources provided here.
+If you enjoyed, or were inspired by anything on this site, we’d love it if you shared it with others with the hopes of inspiring other people and spreading the word about art.

 Hello there, my name is Lee George and I writing to thank you for sharing my story with the rest of the global art community.